 Demon Fish.
-That's literally the name of this piranha-like creature, which should tell ya something about how dangerous they are.
+That's literally the name of this piranha-like creature, which should hint how dangerous they are.
 The good news is that (obviously) you'll only have to worry about them in water.
-The bad news is that Ajay is almost completely defenseless while swimming - you can't fire your weapon, and these guys can swim faster than you can.
+The bad news is that Ajay is almost completely defenseless while swimming—you can't fire your weapon, and these guys can swim faster than you can.
 If you have a boat or a strip of land nearby, you can stand on that in order to attack the demon fish.

 Discretion is the better part of valor, right?
-I'd say avoid these things - and use a boat if you have to traverse water.
+Avoid these things and use a boat if you have to traverse water.
 When you can find land to fire from, grenade launchers are good at eliminating them.

 Wolves are essential an "upgrade" from the dog-like dholes you fight at the beginning of your quest.
 More health, stronger, bigger groups.
 If you have enough distance to safely do so, grenade launchers work well against wolves.
 Up close, shotguns, assault rifles, and machine guns, and prayers are your best bet.